MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/upgrading-always-on-availability-group-replica-instances.md

 7. Upgrade the last remaining instance of the primary availability group.
 8. Restart the newly upgraded server.

-### Diagram for a rolling upgrade of a distributed availabilty group
+### Diagram for a rolling upgrade of a distributed availability group

 | Availability group | Primary replica | Secondary Replica|
 | :------ | :----------------------------- |  :------ |